Analysis | The 1MDB Deals That Continue to Haunt Goldman Sachs

 3. How high might this go?

 Prosecutors assert that beyond Leissner, who left the bank in February 2016, a number of employees at Goldman knew about a bribery scheme but worked to hide it from the firm’s compliance and legal departments.
-While nobody has accused him of wrongdoing, Lloyd Blankfein, until recently Goldman’s chief executive officer, is said to be the unidentified high-ranking Goldman executive referenced in U.S. court documents who attended a 2009 meeting with Leissner, Low and then-Prime Minister Najib Razak, who is now facing dozens of corruption charges related to 1MDB.
-Najib denies wrongdoing.
+While nobody has accused him of wrongdoing, Lloyd Blankfein, until recently Goldman’s chief executive officer, is said to be the unidentified high-ranking Goldman executive referenced in U.S. court documents who attended a 2009 meeting with Leissner, Low and Najib.

 4. What’s at stake for Goldman?